ry755/ushell/README.md

 # Building

 Simply run `make`.
 Ensure you have the repo submodules cloned beforehand, you can do this by either cloning the repo with `--recursive` or after cloning by running `git submodule init && git submodule update`.
-To run, copy the bin/ushell.uze file and the bin/ushell directory to your Uzebox SD card. uShell expects to read its application files from the /ushell directory on the SD card.
+To run, copy the bin/ushell.uze file and the bin/*.bin files (such as desktop.bin) to your Uzebox SD card.

 # Known Bugs